se452-group3/airline-project/README.md

 * https://github.com/se452-group3/airline-project

 **How conflicts will be resolved**
-* Pull request will be created for each commits and will require one review approval to be able to merge to main branch
+* Vote will be done and majority will decide the conflict

 **Communication mechanism**
 * Slack and Zoom